-Before you dive into all the best places to elope in Key West, let’s talk about how you decide which location is right for you and your partner.
-Here’s a few simple questions you can ask yourself:
+There’s a wide variety of locations on the island with different vibes.
+So before you dive into all the best places to elope in Key West, let’s talk about how you decide which location is right for you and your partner.
+Start off by asking yourselves these questions:

-Once you’ve got some of those answers, it’ll be much easier to narrow down the options!
-In this guide, I’ll help show you which locations best align with your vision.
+Once you’ve got those answers, it’ll be much easier to narrow down the options!

 Perfect For: Couples that want total privacy and/or to be adventurous for their elopement.

 If you’re looking for one of the most unique places to elope in Key West, this is it.
-Boat elopements are totally private (since you’ll book the entire vessel for your elopement) and offer the flexiblity to include any sort of adventures want throughout your time like snorkeling, island hopping, wildlife watching, etc. This option is great if you’re inviting a few guests to celebrate with you, but keep in mind that there are United States Coast Guard limitations for how many people can be aboard.
+Boat elopements are totally private (since you’ll book the entire vessel for your elopement) and offer the flexibility to include any sort of adventures want throughout your time like snorkeling, island hopping, wildlife watching, etc. This is also a great option if you’re inviting a few guests to celebrate with you, but keep in mind that there are United States Coast Guard limitations for how many people can be aboard.

 Things to Know: